lessthanoptimal/PyBoof/README.md

 # Examples

-Lots of usage examples are included and can be found in the 'examples' directory.
+Examples are included with the source code.
+You can obtain them by either checkout the source code, as described above, or browsing
+[github here](https://github.com/lessthanoptimal/PyBoof/tree/master/examples).
+If you don't check out the source code you won't have example data and not all of the examples will work.

 To run any of the examples simply invoke python on the script

-1. cd examples
+1. cd PyBoof/examples
 2. python example_blur_image.py

 Code for applying a Gaussian and mean spatial filter to an image and displays the results.